djmattyg007/drone-git-clone/README.md

    pushes on the non-default branch, there are no refs for the default branch.

 There were other smaller reasons, such as feeling that the tests were unnecessarily complicated and difficult to understand.
-This fork a dedicated test runner (pytest) with all the niceties of a powerful test suite.
+This fork uses a dedicated test runner (pytest) with all the niceties that come with it.

 ## TODO

 - Actually update the cloning logic to ensure there is always a ref for the default branch
 - Set up renovatebot automerge to keep the Alpine base image up to date
-- Document how to run the tests
-- Document how to use it with the Drone Docker runner (see env to customise clone image)
 - Add shellcheck to the CI pipeline